Best Places to Live in Georgia (2026 Home Guide)

 Milton, GA

 Milton offers both safety and serenity.
 Its rural landscape and small population contribute to one of the lowest overall crime rates in the Atlanta metro area.
-The city’s well-coordinated safety measures and strong community engagement keep it consistently in Georgia’s top 10 safest places to live.
+The city’s well-coordinated safety measures and strong community engagement keep it frequently referenced in third-party safety reports as having relatively low crime rates.

 Why It’s Safe: Low population density, responsive police department, and civic-led neighborhood programs.